umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-an-xml-site-map.md

 We will add a `RenderSiteMapUrlEntriesForChildren` helper which accepts a 'Parent Page' parameter as the starting point.
 Then we will find the children of this Parent Page and write out their sitemap entry.
 Finally, we will call this same method again from itself.

-1. Add the following code snippet below the `RenderSiteMapUrlEntry` helper:
+1. Add the following code snippet below the `RenderSiteMapUrlEntry` helper and before the closing curly bracket:

     ```csharp
     void RenderSiteMapUrlEntriesForChildren(IPublishedContent parentPage)